mikeaustin/kopi/README.md

 ### A simple, immutable, 100% asynchronous programming language.

-What started out as an excersize turned into a real language.
+What started out as an exercise turned into a real language.
 I has a Haskell/ML/Scala style (minimal) syntax, behaves kind of like a LISP, and is interpreted in JavaScript.
 It has coroutines, and will support sevaral literal syntaxes (map, set).
 More details can be found here:

 https://docs.google.com/presentation/d/1NtJtgIilqQv2XBoCmybcQU_IsEcylMOcLYXkgB5dQoM/edit?usp=sharing